WikiToLearn/Hives-Network/README.md

 * **Hive leader**: The point of contact with the rest of WikiToLearn project.
 * (optional) **Hive executive team**: A group of people who help the leader run the hive.
-* **Hive contriutor**: The main contributor of the hive.
+* **Hive contributor**: The main contributor of the hive.
 Takes care of running the events and attracting new people in the creation of Open Collaborative Educational Resources.

 ### Every hive has: